pingidentity/pingidentity-devops-getting-started/docs/deployK8sGeneral.md

 ## Orchestrate a PingAccess cluster deployment

-We'll use kustomize for the PingAccess cluster deployment from your local `pingidentity-devops-getting-started/20-kubernetes/04-clustered-pingaccess` directory (the location of the YAML files), and call into your local `pingidentity-devops-getting-started/20-kubernetes/01-standalone` directory for the base product configurations.
-We'll use the server profile in our [pingidentity-server-profiles/pa-clustering](../../pingidentity-server-profiles/pa-clustering) repository.
+You'll use kustomize for the PingAccess cluster deployment from your local `pingidentity-devops-getting-started/20-kubernetes/04-clustered-pingaccess` directory (the location of the YAML files), and call into your local `pingidentity-devops-getting-started/20-kubernetes/01-standalone` directory for the base product configurations.
+You'll use the server profile in our [pingidentity-server-profiles/pa-clustering](../../pingidentity-server-profiles/pa-clustering) repository.

-We'll use separate deployments for the PingAccess admin node (`env_vars.pingaccess`) and the PingAccess engine node (`env_vars.pingaccess-engine` and `pingaccess-engine.yaml`).
+We use separate deployments for the PingAccess admin node (`env_vars.pingaccess`) and the PingAccess engine node (`env_vars.pingaccess-engine` and `pingaccess-engine.yaml`).
 To scale out replicas, use the PingAccess engine node.

 The `env_vars.pingaccess` and `env_vars.pingaccess-engine` files contain: